 chef.resources.updated metric tracks how many resources are updated in each Chef run.
 By comparing this metric with the

-chef.resources.total metric tracking the total count of managed resources, this graph displays the percentage of resources updated per run.
+chef.resources.total metric tracking the total count of managed resources you can measure the percentage of resources updated per run.

 If you start to see more resources being updated per run, that may point to rippling changes in the infrastructure.

-This event widget displays all failed Chef runs in a browsable stream.
-If you see an increased error rate on your Chef run timeline, you can use the stream of individual failure events to dive in quickly and find more details about why the run failed.
+This tracks each failed Chef run.
+If you see an increased error rate on your Chef run timeline, you can use individual failure events to dive in quickly and find more details about why the run failed.

 Avg/worst execution time, past day(s)

-If you’d like to start tracking your Chef metrics in this pre-built dashboard, you can try Datadog for free for 14 days.
-The dashboard will appear and begin populating with metrics and events as soon as you set up the Chef integration.
+If you’d like to start visualizing your Chef metrics in our out-of-the-box dashboard, you can try Datadog for free.
+The Chef dashboard will be populated immediately after you set up the Chef integration.